roggc/pages5/README.md

 # pages5

-react-router with fade effect plus page fetching data also with fade effect and loading spinner
+react-router with fade effect,menu, plus page fetching data also with fade effect and loading spinner